IQSS/vscode-settings/README.md

 * Copy the link to share!

 ### Deleting Profiles
+* Click the settings menu
+* Click Profiles
+* Click Delete Profile
+* Check off the profiles that you would like to delete
+* Click OK

 ## Contact Us:
 This is a work in progress!
 If you like to use VSCode for other languages (Python, etc.), let us know which extensions and settings you like!
 If you have additional extensions, settings, or keybindings you'd like to share, please do so!